 The mission of the ATC is to apply the knowledge flowing from the latest biomedical discoveries to develop new ways to treat disease and then drive those therapies into clinical trials.

-Clinical Trials Unit is dedicated to efficient, reliable and high-quality study support for UMass clinical investigators.
+Our Clinical Research Center is dedicated to efficient, reliable, and high-quality study support for UMass clinical investigators.

 As the health care consulting division of UMass Medical School, Commonwealth Medicine uses academic research to make evidence-based recommendations.
 With our help, government agencies, nonprofits, and managed care organizations are able to meet today's health care challenges - and are prepared for what's to come.

 A community engaged research approach can enable researchers and community partners to conduct research to improve health.
 To help both researchers and community partners using this approach, we have collected a wealth of information to assist with understanding health status and issues in Massachusetts communities, learning more about community-engaged research, and developing proposals for future work.

 Conquering Diseases is the name given to a research project that hopes to discover the keys to better health in our community.
 The Conquering Diseases Program is a partnership between community members, the patients being cared for by the health professionals of UMass Memorial and the research community.

 The UMCCTS Informatics Core is comprised of the Clinical Research Informatics Core and the Bioinformatics Core, both of which work closely with the Research Computing Division of UMass Medical School Information Services.

 The investigational pharmacists in the Investigational Drug Service (IDS) play a key role in facilitating subject safety for clinical trials being conducted at UMass Medical School (UMMS) and UMass Memorial Medical Center (UMMMC).
 The IDS provides the following services: